MicrosoftDocs/power-automate-docs/articles/process-advisor-visualize.md

 Frequency shows you the total number of recordings/cases passing through it.
 Throughput time is the time between the very first event of the case and the very last.
 There are various filters available to you to drill down into the process:

 - Variant selector allows you to select one variant, or a set of process variants to visualize in your process map.
 - Recording selector allows you to select one recording, or a set of recordings to visualize in your process map.
 - Time filter allows you to see the process visualization in a particular period.
 Additionally, there are key performance indicators available to help you better understand your task.
-They are described in the section below.
+They are described in this topic.

 ## Time analysis